‘Afraid we would never see our families again’: HBO documentary highlights agony of Diamond Princess crew

 “As you can see, ladies and gentlemen, the situation is under control and therefore there are no reasons for concerns,” the captain says.

+In a statement Thursday, Princess said scientific knowledge of the virus changed frequently in the early days and the cruise line worked with public health experts and authorities to ensure the health, safety and well-being of guests and crew.
+The statement said the cruise line was proud of its response to the crisis.

+“Our response to covid-19 was conducted according to the directives of governments and public health authorities and consistent with industry standards,” the statement said.
+“As new information about covid-19 became available, we continually adapted our policies and protocols to reflect the latest understanding of the virus.”

-Two days later, 10 people had tested positive and passengers learned they would be quarantined in their rooms for at least 14 days.
+Two days after the initial announcement on the ship, 10 people had tested positive and passengers learned they would be quarantined in their rooms for at least 14 days.
 The numbers kept increasing, as shown in updates in the film, until 712 people were confirmed to have the virus and 14 people died.

 “We couldn’t just stay in our rooms,” says Luke Hefner, an entertainer who worked on the ship.
 “We delivered 3,000 meals, three meals a day, to all the guests.”
 Later in the film, he says he and three roommates had all been infected.